 - On 4 May 2020, the first phase of a de-confinement plan started.
 Teleworking stays the norm, but nonessential businesses offering business-to-business solutions can restart activity.
-Social distancing measures are obligatory.
-In case this is not possible, mouth masks should be worn.
-Stores selling materials to produce mouth masks are open.
-The second phase of the plan should start on 11 May, the third phase on 18 May.
-Much will depend on developments in the number of contaminations, hospitalised patients and fatalities. - These measures have no consequences for international freight transport and drivers.
-However, a number of companies have been forced to close because they are unable to respect the social distancing rules or are short of material to continue the production process. - Collective passenger transport normal timetables are resumed and mouth masks become mandatory on board and in the stations.
+The second phase of the plan started on 11 May, the third phase on 18 May.
+Much will depend on developments in the number of contaminations, hospitalised patients and fatalities. - Social distancing measures are obligatory.
+In case this is not possible, mouth masks should be worn. - The Belgian government has reintroduced border controls temporarily at all internal borders, and at least until 7 June 2020. - These measures have no consequences for international freight transport and drivers.
+However, a number of companies have been forced to close because they are unable to respect the social distancing rules or are short of material to continue the production process.

+Collective passenger transport normal timetables are resumed and mouth masks become mandatory on board and in the stations.
 In line with the advice regarding unnecessary journeys abroad, all coach services are in a lockdown phase.
 As schools have been closed, all related transport has been suspended, apart from schools requiring transport to respect their duty of day care for children from families working in key roles, such as health care workers.
 The professional training for driving licences or continuous education, and even MOT control have been suspended and appropriate measures are taken to waive the potential validity violations.